-The school recognises that early identification and effective provision improves long-term outcomes for pupils.
+Our schools recognise that early identification and effective provision improves long-term outcomes for pupils.
 As part of the overall approach to monitoring the progress and development of all pupils, it has a clear approach to identifying and responding to SEND as outlined in the school's SEN Information Report.